cal-cs184-student/hw-webpages-sp24-rohanku/hw4/index.md

 ## Overview

-We implemented cloth simulation using point masses and springs.
+We implemented cloth simulation, treating the cloth as a collection of point masses and springs, and Verlet integration to update the positions of the masses over time.
 We added support for forces like gravity and intersection with collision objects.
+Finally, we implemented various shaders to give our cloth color and texture.

 ## Part 1